OR WAIT null SECS

-Not all indoor settings are the same: ventilation varies, size varies, occupancy varies.
-Not only that, the activities people perform indoors also vary a lot.
-So, the 6-foot social distancing protocol—allocated by both the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO)—doesn’t always apply, according to a study in the journal PNAS (Proceedings of the National Academy of Science of the United States of America).
+Not all indoor settings are the same: Ventilation varies, size varies, and occupancy varies.
+Additionally, the activities people perform indoors also vary widely.
+Because of this, the 6 ft social distancing protocol, allocated by the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), doesn’t always apply, according to a recent study in the journal Proceedings of the National Academy of Sciences.1

-Which is not to say that social distancing indoors is not important.
-It is a valuable safety measure, Bush says in an email to Infection Control Today® (ICT®), as “it protects against large-drop transmission (as arises when one coughs or sneezes) and transmission by respiratory jets (as accompany normal breathing),” Bush tells ICT® in an email.
-“The pathogen concentration of such exhaled air decreases with distance; thus, as far as infection by these respiratory flows is concerned, the farther you are way from an infected person, the better.
+This is not to say that social distancing indoors is not important.
+It is a valuable safety measure, Bush says in an email to Infection Control Today® (ICT®), as “it protects against large-drop transmission (as arises when one coughs or sneezes) and transmission by respiratory jets (as accompany normal breathing),” Thus, the farther one is from an infected person, the better.
 (A short Q&A with Bush is below.)

-In an MIT press release, Bush offers an example from his own experience.
+In an MIT press release,2 Bush offered an example from his own experience.
 “My mother is over 90 and lives in an elder care facility.
 Our model makes it clear that it’s useful to wear a mask and open a window—this is what you have in your control.”

-Bush said that his mother felt safe attending an exercise class at the facility because the participants would be 6 feet apart.
-However, the space of the exercise room and the number of participants would actually make that a high-risk activity.
+Bush said his mother felt safe attending an exercise class at the facility because the participants would be 6 ft apart.
+However, the size of the exercise room and number of participants would actually make that a high-risk activity.

-In the same press release, Bazant said that “I’d like to use this work to establish the science of airborne transmission specifically for Covid-19, by just taking into account all factors, the available data, and the distribution of droplets for different kinds of activities.”
+In the same press release, Bazant said, “I’d like to use this work to establish the science of airborne transmission specifically for COVID-19, by just taking into account all factors, the available data, and the distribution of droplets for different kinds of activities.”

 Bazant tells ICT® in an email exchange that it’s important to “note some more of the practical applications of our work.
 Our safety guideline may be applied to different indoor spaces using a user-friendly online app, which has been translated into many languages.
 The safety guideline can also be expressed as a limit on the exhaled carbon dioxide concentration, a convenient proxy for indoor airborne transmission risk, which can be monitored in real time using low-cost sensors.”

-Bush and Bazant gathered data using an app and website developed by Kasim Khan, of the Robert Frederick Smith School of Chemical and Biomolecular Engineering at Cornell University, on which specific details of what’s going on in an indoor setting are entered—including the variables mentioned above.
+Bush and Bazant gathered data using an app and website developed by Kasim Khan, of the Robert Frederick Smith School of Chemical and Biomolecular Engineering at Cornell University, on which specific details of what’s going on in an indoor setting are entered, including the variables mentioned above.
 Then they estimated how long it would take under the various circumstances for the virus to spread from 1 person infected with COVID-19.

-Bush said that the study “indicates that one should limit the time spent in an indoor space, to an extent determined by the parameters defining the space, including the number of occupants, the ventilation and filtration rates, the level of human activity and mask use.”
+According to Bush, the study “indicates that one should limit the time spent in an indoor space, to an extent determined by the parameters defining the space, including the number of occupants, the ventilation and filtration rates, the level of human activity, and mask use.”

-That last, mask use, is possibly the most important variable.
+That last, mask use, could be the most important variable.

-“Provided masks are worn, so that the risk of short-range respiratory flows is greatly reduced, the greatest danger indoors may be posed by airborne transmission,” Bush says.
-“In such circumstances (when masks are worn), it is possible that the social distancing guidelines are overly restrictive; however, it is also possible that they are not restrictive enough.
+“In such circumstances (when masks are worn), it is possible that the social distancing guidelines are overly restrictive, Bush says.
+“However, it is also possible that they are not restrictive enough.
 Our study allows one to make a quantitative assessment of which settings are safe and which are not, and when the social distancing guidelines are sufficient or inadequate.”